raycast/extensions/extensions/iwork/README.md

     - Exports the current slideshow to the path specified as an argument, in the user-specified format
 - _New Keynote Slideshow From Selected Images_
     - Creates a new slideshow from the selected image files
+- _Open Selection In Keynote_
+    - Opens the selected file(s) in Keynote.
+Displays an error alert if the file cannot be opened with Keynote.